Keep it Merry and Bright: How to Store Your Christmas Decorations

 Protecting Ornaments

-And speaking of boxes and containers, make sure that whatever you choose protects your items from dust, light, and moisture.
+Speaking of boxes and containers, make sure that whatever you choose protects your items from dust, light, and moisture.
 If your storage unit is unheated and you’re concerned about temperature fluctuations, keep more delicate items (especially wood) in a more controlled environment.
+Climate controlled storage is an excellent choice for goods that are sensitive to fluctuations in temperature and humidity, as they are kept within designated ranges for both year-round.

 Taking just a few minutes to sort everything out before you put it away can make a world of difference when the holiday season rolls around next year.

-Looking for a place to store your extra stuff?
-Find a Mini Mall facility near you.
+Looking for a place to store your extra holiday decorations or other items?
+Find a Mini Mall Storage facility near you.